UWB-Biocomputing/WorkBench/docs/workbench_dashboard.md

 ![alt text](images/DashboardLegend.PNG "The legend")

 #### 3.2.3.
 Show labels
 1. Move a mouse on a node or a edge to display the label of the node or edge.
-Click on the node or edge to keep showing the label when the mouse is not on the node or edge.
+Click on the node or edge to keep showing the label.
+Double click anywhere on the screen to deselect all nodes and edges.
 ![alt text](images/DashboardCheckLabels.PNG "Show labels")

 #### 3.2.4.
 Move nodes around